 Will my injury lawyer investigate insurance?

-The last thing you want to worry about after an accident is whether you have enough insurance.
 Take the extra steps now to make sure you and your loved ones are protected.
-I am an attorney and am not trying to sell you anything, I just want to get the word out there to everyone before its too late.
-If you were hurt in an accident that was not your fault, give me a call at 630 250-8813.
-I can help you to better understand your options.
+I am an attorney and am not trying to sell you anything, I just want to get the word out there to everyone before it’s too late.
+If you were hurt in an accident that was not your fault, give me a call at 630 250-8813 (Elgin) or 847 631-6125 (Schaumburg).
+I can help you to better understand your options, especially if you were seriously hurt in an Illinois car accident.